Creating a Chrome Extension with Manifest V3

 Adding Background Scripts

 Background scripts in Manifest V3 are handled by service workers.
-Here's a basic `background.js` file:
+They provide better performance and resource management compared to background pages in Manifest V2.

 chrome.runtime.onInstalled.addListener(() => {